apache/yunikorn-site/docs/user_guide/placement_rules.md

 Internal rule name: *recovery*

 The recovery rule is an internal rule that is automatically added as the _last_ rule of every placement policy.
-It is implicit: it cannot be configured, reordered or removed and does not need to be added to the configuration.
+It is implicit: it cannot be configured, reordered or removed and cannot be added to the configuration.

 The rule only acts on applications that are submitted with the _force_ flag set.
-The shim sets this flag for applications that own allocations which are already running on the cluster, for instance while the scheduler is being restarted or recovered.
+The shim sets this flag for applications that contain allocations which are already running on the cluster, for instance while the scheduler is being restarted or recovered.
 When such an application is not placed by any of the configured rules the recovery rule places it into the recovery queue `root.@recovery@`, so that the already running allocation can be recovered without user intervention.
 Applications that do not have the force flag set are never placed in the recovery queue: for those applications the recovery rule returns no queue.